 Public (Formerly Matador) App Basics

-Public (formerly Matador) is a social platform connected to a brokerage (T3 Securities) and your bank account.
+Public (formerly Matador) is a social platform connected to a brokerage (Open to the Public Investing, Inc.) and your bank account.
 The idea is that if you see other people buying and selling stocks, especially your friends, you’ll find it less intimidating.
 You’ll also get ideas for what to buy.

 Aside from the social aspect, Public’s big appeal is that it’s free.
 There are no commissions when you buy or when you sell.
 And you can buy basically any stock or exchange-traded fund.
 The only equity securities you can’t buy are stocks sold over the counter.

 What’s more, the money that sits in your account earns 2.5% interest (up to $10,000).
 As of the writing of this review, that matches the best savings interest rate found online.

 Sound too good to be true?
 As mentioned earlier, there is one big drawback for investors who want to make frequent trades.
 The app will cap you at four round trades (meaning you can buy four stocks and sell them) per day.